Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ## Before using the tool

-Even though the tool doesn't delete any timeout information when doing the migration, it is recomended to follow industry standards related to modifying the database.
+Even though the tool doesn't delete any timeout information when doing the migration, it is recommended to follow industry standards related to modifying the database.
 Create a backup of the production database and run the migration on a test environment before running it in production.

 ## How to install